NatLibFi/marc-record-js/README.md

 // FAIL: Even if fields have same values, they are different fields record.removeField({tag: "001", value: "bar"})

+// FAIL: removeField accepts fields, not strings record.removeField("001")     // FAIL: removeField does not perform query record.removeField(/^001$/u)  // FAIL: removeField does not perform query

-// FAIL: Insert may insert copy of a parameter field const field = {tag: "300", subfields: [{code: "a", value: "b"}]}
+// FAIL: insertField (may) insert copy of a parameter field const field = {tag: "300", subfields: [{code: "a", value: "b"}]}
 record
   .insertField(field)